 Lifetime Contributions to the Humanities: Frank de Caro (posthumous award)

 Recipients of the Lifetime Contributions to the Humanities awards have supported and been involved in public appreciation of issues central to the humanities.
 Frank de Caro was a nationally renowned folklorist who was particularly active in Louisiana.
 De Caro served as first chairman and past president of the Louisiana Folklore Society.
 In these roles and through his writing he was instrumental in developing today’s vibrant Louisiana folklife community.
-His last book, Downtown Mardi Gras: New Carnival Practices in Post-Katrina New Orleans, was released shortly after his passing this spring of COVID-19.
+His last book, Downtown Mardi Gras: New Carnival Practices in Post-Katrina New Orleans, was released in 2019, shortly before his passing in the spring of 2020 of COVID-19.

 Light Up for Literacy: Dr. Pat Austin